Skip to content

 from unittest import mock

-# Import some constant values needed in every check
+# Import constant values needed in every check

 from tests.providers.gcp.gcp_fixtures import GCP_PROJECT_ID, set_mocked_gcp_provider

-# We are going to create a test for the compute_project_os_login_enabled check
+# Create a test for the compute_project_os_login_enabled check

 class Test_compute_project_os_login_enabled: